your adventure in

 1. These university requirements will add to the minimum credits of the program unless the university-approved courses are also approved by the department to meet other course requirements within the degree program.

-U.S. diversity and international perspectives courses may not be taken Pass/Not Pass.
+U.S. cultures and communities (formerly U.S. diversity) and international perspectives courses may not be taken Pass/Not Pass.

 2. Choose from department approved list of technical electives and general education electives.
 Note: electives used to meet graduation requirements may not be taken Pass-Not Pass (P-NP).